Joe Hachem: 2005 World Series of Poker

-Just prior to entering the 2005 World Series of Poker, Hachem visited the Bicycle Casino in Bell Gardens, California, to play in a no-limit Texas hold 'em game.
+Just prior to entering the 2005 World Series of Poker (WSOP), Hachem visited the Bicycle Casino in Bell Gardens, California, to play in a no-limit Texas hold 'em game.
 One of the players made a joke that Hachem was stopping in before being crowned the new "Australian champion".
 Hachem entered the World Series of Poker as a relatively unknown poker player.
 Two weeks prior to the main event, Hachem finished 10th in the $1,000 buy-in no-limit Hold'em World Series event, winning $25,850.

-Hachem won the 2005 World Series of Poker $10,000 no-limit Texas hold 'em Main Event, outlasting 5,618 other players.
+Hachem won the 2005 WSOP $10,000 no-limit Texas hold 'em Main Event, outlasting 5,618 other players.
 He won $7,500,000 for the first-place finish, then a record for all-time largest poker tournament prize.
 He entered the tournament by paying the $10,000 entrance fee in cash.
 Hachem ended the first day of the tournament with 67,000 in chips, about twice the average, and he said the strong start gave him confidence going into the rest of the tournament.
 Hachem's chip stack stayed at the tournament average for most of the tournament until he reached the final table, which lasted a record 13 hours and 54 minutes.
 A number of fellow Australians provided moral support from the audience, chanting "Aussie, Aussie, Aussie, Oi, Oi, Oi!".